vmware-tanzu/secrets-manager/examples/multiple-secrets/README.md

 make build-local
 # Deploy the use case:
 make example-multiple-secrets-deploy-local
-# Switch to this use case’s folder:
+# Switch to this use case's folder:
 cd $WORKSPACE/vmware-secrets-manager/examples/multiple-secrets
 # Register a secret:
 ./register.sh